 Here is a fun list of 31 popular day trips from San Francisco.
 All of these trips are within 75 miles of downtown San Francisco.
 Travel time will vary depending on the time you leave and the day you go on.
 We have also included 15 popular San Francisco attractions that can be reached by bus or train.

 Before you head out of town on a day trip consider visiting one of these 15 attractions in and around downtown San Francisco.
 On the other hand, if you’re ready to hit the road, continue ready below.
-We have 33 great day trip ideas just for you.

 Travel time 30 minutes – 10 miles.
 With only 7,000 residents, Sausalito maintains a coast town charm while still being close to the modernity of San Francisco.
 The town derives its name from the Spanish meaning of “place of abundance”, and that promise has led many to the town in search of inspiration and relaxation.